Questions, questions, questions...

 Are your counsellors trained to administer Epipen injections in case of emergency?

 Please note that the McGill Conservatory Day Camp is not a peanut-free camp.
-However, we do have measures set in place to ensure that accidents don't take place.
-We have, in the past, welcomed young campers with severe allergies (ex. to nuts, medication, seafood, peanuts, dairy products, etc.), and we've never had any problems to date.
-Our counsellors are trained in first-aid, and as such, are qualified to administer an Epipen injection.
+However, we do have measures set in place to prevent accidents.
+We have, in the past, welcomed young campers with severe allergies (for example: to nuts, medication, seafood, peanuts, dairy products, etc.), and we've never had any problems to date.
+Our counsellors are trained in first-aid and, as such, are qualified to administer an Epipen injection.
 However, we have never had a situation in which this was required.

 Here is a list of measures that we take to ensure the safety of our campers with severe allergies:

-- -Each camper is assigned to a group for each 2-week session.
-This group stays together with the same cousellor for the duration of the session, which ensures consistency.
+- Each camper is assigned to a group for each 1- or 2-week session.
+This group stays together with the same counsellor for the duration of the session, which ensures consistency.
 We recommend that parents inform their child's camp counsellor of the allergy on the first day of camp.
 If you mentioned this allergy on the registration form, then the camp counsellor will already be aware of it.